Tips Bulletin

 Turn to Trisodium Phosphate for Smoke Marks

-Trisodium phosphate is a heavy-duty cleaner that removes wax and grease from walls, ceilings, and floors.
+Trisodium phosphate is a heavy-duty cleaner that will remove cigarette smoke from walls, ceilings, and floors.
 Long appreciated by professional painters, TSP is an inexpensive all-purpose way to clean smoke damage without calling restoration professionals.

 Find out how to get a smoke stain off the ceiling with trisodium phosphate.
 This cleaner helps with any stubborn stain or lingering smoke smell that vinegar or citrus didn’t destroy.
 Put your protective gloves on and mix a tablespoon of TSP into a gallon of hot water.